An International Student’s life in Australia is not a walk in the park.

 3️⃣ If you haven’t earned more than the tax-free threshold, and you didn’t pay any taxes, you may not need to lodge a tax return but you may still need to advise ATO (Australian Taxation Office) about the non-lodgment.

-It is done to let ATO that you don’t need to lodge the tax return for this year.
+It is lodged to let the ATO know that you don’t need to lodge the tax return for this year.
 You will need to complete non-lodgment advice which can be done online through a myGov account.

 You can also check a tool on ATO’s website for finding out if you need to lodge a tax return or not.

 If you are doing your own tax return, you will need to complete and lodge it any time between 1st July to 31st October.

 However, registered tax agents have a special lodgment program and can lodge the tax return even after the 31st October deadline as well.

 📃 What do I need to file my tax return?

 In order to lodge your tax return to Australia as an international student, you will need few things:

 ✅ ABN – If you worked as a contractor, then you need an Australian Business Number.

 ✅ Photo ID – If you’re getting taxes done from an accountant, you will also need to bring some sort of ID like your passport or your driving license.

 💵 What types of income are included in my tax return?